amanos1022/budget/README.md

 The Budget Tracker is a command-line application that helps users manage their finances by tracking expenses, setting budgets, and generating reports.
 It uses an SQLite database to store transaction data, categories, and budget information.

+You'll need an openai API key to use this: https://platform.openai.com/

 ## Setup Instructions

 1. **Install Dependencies:**